TawnyE/ControlBans/README.md

 -   🗃️ **Broad Database Support:** Works with MySQL, MariaDB, PostgreSQL, and SQLite out of the box.
 -   ⚡ **High Performance:** All database queries are handled asynchronously to prevent any lag.
 -   🔄 **LiteBans Schema Compatibility:** A true drop-in replacement.
 Your existing web integrations will continue to work seamlessly.
--   🔗 **Extensive Integrations:** Optional hooks for DiscordSRV and Geyser/Floodgate.
+-   🔗 **Extensive Integration:** Optional hooks for DiscordSRV and Geyser/Floodgate.
 -   🌐 **Built-in Web Viewer:** An optional, lightweight web panel to view punishments from your browser.
 -   🚚 **Easy Migration:** A simple, powerful import system to bring your bans over from vanilla (`banned-players.json`) and other plugins.